 He received his B.S. from Cornell University in 1978, where he graduated first in his class at the School of Industrial and Labor Relations, and his J.D. from the Columbia University School of Law in 1981 where he was an editor of the Columbia Law Review and a Harlan Fiske Stone Scholar.
 Gary clerked for the Hon.
 Edward N. Cahn in the U.S. District Court for the Eastern District of Pennsylvania from 1981 to 1982.
 Gary joined Simpson Thacher in 1982 and became a Partner in 1989.

-Gary is on the Executive Board of Venture for America, an organization that focuses on placing recent college graduates at start-up companies.
+Gary has served on the advisory board of Venture for America, an organization that focuses on placing recent college graduates at start-up companies.
 Additionally, Gary was President of Miracle House from 2004 to 2007.
 Miracle House is a nonprofit organization that provides temporary housing for people coming to New York City to care for family members with life-threatening illnesses.